emqx/emqx-docs/en_US/advanced/cli.md

 | `rule-actions show <ActionId>` | Show a rule action |

 ::: tip
-Actions can be built-in by EMQ X Broker (called system built-in actions) or be written by EMQ X Broker plugins, but cannot be added or removed through the CLI/API.
+Actions can be built-in by EMQX Broker (called system built-in actions) or be written by EMQX Broker plugins, but cannot be added or removed through the CLI/API.
 :::

 #### rule-actions show